How to Vote: 7 Simple Steps for Ballot Beginners

 Voting Abroad

-Nearly nine million Americans currently live outside the U.S. for one reason or another, making it imperative that the federal government make voting an easy process while abroad.
-We look at two common ways of voting for expats below.
+Nearly 4.4 million Americans currently live outside the U.S. for one reason or another, making it imperative that the federal government make voting an easy process while abroad.
+Let’s look at two common ways of voting for expats below.

 Early Voting